Altar of Interdimensional Entanglements by Afroditi Psarra

 Altar reflects on the idea of portals as objects of intergenerational, interdimensional and celestial connections.
 It materializes through a series of knitted tapestries which depict Al-generated images of portals imagined as tunnels, or caves, or black holes.
 Each tapestry activates a sound recording of a composition of radio signals sourced from personal field recordings with handmade antennas, as well as open-source recordings from the Signal Wiki repository.
 The sounds are subtle and directional, as moving away from the tapestries they disappear.

-Initially commissioned by the Meany Center for Performing Arts at the University of Washington in 2023, in the context of Altar No.3: I Choose To Remember Us Whole, a project led by Daniel Alexander Jones as a site-specific sounds installation outside the Meany Studio Theater to be activated during a community processional.
+This work was commissioned by the Meany Center for Performing Arts at the University of Washington in 2023, in the context of Altar No.3: I Choose To Remember Us Whole, a project led by Daniel Alexander Jones, as a site-specific sounds installation outside the Meany Studio Theater to be activated during a community processional.

 https://artsci.washington.edu/news/2023-07/ephemeral-altars-lasting-impact